Six to eight weeks.

 The strongest market positions are built around a problem, not a product.
 We identify the problem your company should own - one that buyers already feel, and that no competitor has claimed first.

-A company that names its market stops being compared to what came before.
-We design a clear name and logic for where the company sits - so buyers stop fitting it into old categories and start using its language instead.
+A company that names its category stops being compared to what came before.
+We design the name and logic for which category the company owns - so buyers stop fitting it into old categories and start using its language instead.

 Once the problem and position are clear, we build the narrative around them - and map who should hear it first, with what argument, and in what order.
 This is not messaging.
 It is the logic every sales and marketing conversation should follow.